 In April 2015, the Financial Accounting Standards Board ("FASB") issued amendments to change the prior guidance concerning the presentation of debt issuance costs in the financial statements.
 Under this revised guidance, an entity will present such costs in the balance sheet as a direct deduction from the related debt liability rather than as an asset.
 These amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2015 and early adoption is permitted.
-As of March 31, 2015, the Company had \$581,493 in deferred financing fees presented as an asset on its condensed consolidated balance sheet that it would be required to present as a direct deduction from the Company's debt liabilities as a result of the revised guidance.
+As of June 30, 2015 and December 31, 2014, the Company had \$585,318 and \$8,925 in deferred financing fees presented as assets on its condensed consolidated balance sheet that it will be required to present as direct deductions from the Company's debt liabilities as a result of the revised guidance.